 The law relating to the welfare of animals changed on 6 April 2007 in the UK.
 The Animal Welfare Act is now law and anyone who is responsible for an animal will have a legal responsibility to meet five basic needs for each of their animals:

-This new law should help to provide greater protection for animals.
+This law helps to provide greater protection for animals.
 Under the previous law, people responsible for animals could only be prosecuted for cruelty after suffering has occurred.
 Often this came too late to save the animal from lasting injuries or even death.

 The Animal Welfare Act now enables the RSPCA to act earlier where animals are being kept in a way that is likely to cause suffering.
 There is also a new Welfare Offence designed to protect animals from ongoing neglect each year.
 Owners will be legally obliged to care for their animals properly, and failure to do so could result in a fine or even a prison sentence.